hzz0024/BioinfoTools/README.md

 -   They are located under `/workdir/`.
 -   It is recommended to copy your input files from storage space to this scratch storage for computing.
--   The scratch storage is shared by all users, but unlike reversed node (CBSU hourly paid servers), it is not necessary to copy back the output files to storage space.
+-   The scratch storage is shared by all users, but unlike reversed node (CBSU hourly paid servers), it is not required to immediately copy back the output files to storage space.
+You could do that after all analyses done.

 ## Computing